Adult volunteers are paramount to the success of The Congressional Award. Together, we work in partnership for the betterment of America’s youth.

 While any 14 to 23 year old may pursue a Congressional Award, it takes the commitment of volunteer adults to help them realize their potential.
 Your part in the Congressional Award is essential.
 Your guidance will be remembered long after the participant successfully meets his or her goals and is presented a Bronze, Silver, or Gold Certificate or Medal by the United States Congress.

-The Inspiration Award is given each year to an outstanding Congressional Award Advisor on behalf of the Joint Leadership of the United States Congress and the Congressional Award Foundation Board of Directors.
-The Inspiration Award is presented during the annual Gold Medal Recognition Dinner before Medalists, their families and Members of Congress.
-The leadership and service provided by each Inspiration Awardee through the Congressional Award program has been just that, an inspiration.
+The Inspiration Award is given each year to an outstanding Congressional Award Advisor on behalf of the Joint Leadership of the United States Congress and The Congressional Award Foundation Board of Directors.
+The Inspiration Award is presented before Gold Medalists and peers at the annual Gold Medal Ceremony.
+The leadership and service provided by each Inspiration Awardee through The Congressional Award has been just that, an inspiration.

 2012 | Dr. Babs Bennett, New Jersey